 - Wire fencing or other containment: As the saying goes, “compost happens.”
 You can create a simple holding bin from welded wire fencing, chicken wire, or old pallet boards and your compost will turn out just as great.

 - Green Cones: The cones do not require turning or the addition of worms, so it’s an easy system.
 Just dump food scraps into the cone until it is about 3/4 full.
 Then let it sit for about 9-12 months to decompose while you start filling a second green cone.
 Green cones are also available through the Seattle Conservation Corps.

 - Food Digester: These are simple and easy, used much like a green cone, but a do-it-yourself project made from a small galvanized steel trash can.
-A plan is available through the Seattle Tilth website.
+A plan is available through the Tilth Alliance website.